department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/unmoderated/research-plan.md

 ### DRAFT COHORTS (63 people in 8 cohorts)

-- **9 Veterans** who have *NO experience with VA healthcare* but do have *experience with at least one of education, career services, disability, housing, pension, life insurance, or burial benefits*
+- **9 Veterans** who have *NO experience with VA health care* but do have *experience with at least one of education, career services, disability, housing, pension, life insurance, or burial benefits*

 - **9 Veterans** who have *experience with disability benefits*
-- **6 Veterans** who have *experience with at least one of education benefits or career services*
+- **6 Veterans** who have *experience with education benefits or career services*
 - **6 Veterans** who have *experience with at least one of housing, pension, life insurance, or burial benefits*

 - **9 Veterans** who have *NO experience with any VA benefits* but are interested in some